Welcome to the Bowie Band Family!

 Grand Ol’ Flag

 This is our largest fundraiser and benefits the band/guard greatly!
 Students sell annual flag subscriptions to their neighbors.
 The GOF committee then places flags in the subscribers’ front yards on all the major holidays.
-A percentage of each sale goes into the selling student’s band account to be put toward his/her fair share or other expenses.
 You will be receiving information about this program soon.
 Students are urged to sell, and both parents and students are needed to deliver flags on holidays.
+This fundraiser helps in keeping costs down and thereby cost per student lower.

 Burgers at Burger